mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "**** -entation now."

-Linyu startled her from a trance-like fixation, standing in front of her with Liffa's robes and staring at the listener with disappointment.
-Thi took it from her hands without hesitation and hid it in hae robes.
+Linyu startled her from a trance-like fixation, standing in front of her with Liffa's robes and hae own wet clothes in hae hands.
+Thi knew where the listener had gone, and carried a look of disappointment.
+Thi felt for her hands and then ripped it from her hands and hid it in hae robes.

 She responded, "I'm sorry, I should have asked first."